Global Usher Syndrome Awareness Day

 Usher syndrome is a relatively rare genetic disorder caused by a mutation in any one of 10 genes resulting in a combination of hearing loss and visual impairment, and is a leading cause of deaf-blindness.
 Other names for Usher syndrome include Hallgren syndrome, Usher-Hallgren syndrome, retinitis pigmentosa-dysacusis syndrome, and dystrophia retinae dysacusis syndrome.
 Usher syndrome is incurable at present.

-Usher Syndrome is a rare genetic or inherited progressive condition that affects hearing, vision and balance.
+Usher Syndrome affects hearing, vision and balance.
 It was discovered by Scottish Ophthalmologist Charles Usher in 1914.
 To date there is no cure.
+Many of those affected use hearing aids or cochlear implants to access sound and are able to communicate with speech.
+Some use sign language.

 Molly Watt is 20 years old and lives in Berkshire - she was diagnosed with Usher Syndrome at 12 years old.
 She is a charity worker and is looking to be a self-employed motivational speaker.
 She was born hearing impaired and has been wearing hearings aids since she was 18 months old.